mvolkmann/blog/src/ocaml.md

 - Opium - 747 GitHub stars
 - CoHTTP - 676 GitHub stars
 - Ocsigen - not in GitHub

+TODO: Implement your Dog CRUD htmx app using Dream.

 ## Converting OCaml to JavaScript